 These insights further underline the importance of defining dynamic hotspots.

-We were also interested in understanding the impact of weather and in particular, the impact of rain.
-Surprisingly enough, we found out that in Barcelona the difference in the number of accidents during rainy days vs non-rainy days is not statistically significant, most likely due to the city's mild weather.
-This is, however, something to be considered in other cities as it might have a big impact on accidents, especially in cities with more extreme and variable weather conditions.
+We were also interested in understanding the impact of weather and in particular the impact of rain.
+Surprisingly enough we found out that in Barcelona the difference in the number of accidents during rainy days vs non-rainy days is not statistically significant most likely due to the city's mild weather.
+This is however something to be considered in other cities as it might have a big impact on accidents especially in cities with more extreme and variable weather conditions.

-We have already seen how space, time, and other factors such as age and type of vehicle affect traffic accidents.
-In this section, we will apply modeling techniques to infer more advanced insights.
-First, we will perform a hotspot analysis using Local Moran's I statistic, and then by training a predictive model to predict the annual number of accidents by area we can understand the effect of other factors such as human mobility and traffic signalling.
+We have already seen how space time and other factors such as age and type of vehicle affect traffic accidents.
+In this section we will apply modeling techniques to infer more advanced insights.
+First we will perform a hotspot analysis using Local Moran's I statistic and then by training a predictive model to predict the annual number of accidents by area we can understand the effect of other factors such as human mobility and traffic signalling.

-Before we start, we need to define our areas.
-Ideally, we should select a regular grid for the sake of data normalization.
+Before we start we need to define our areas.
+Ideally we should select a regular grid for the sake of data normalization.
 We selected Vodafone 250x250m cell grid as our base support and aggregated our data and performed our analyses with this support as reference.
-Note there are also standard hierarchical grids such as H3 or Quadkey grid that can make your analyses much easier, especially if you need to move between different aggregation levels.
+Note there are also standard hierarchical grids such as H3 or Quadkey grid that can make your analyses much easier especially if you need to move between different aggregation levels.

-Local Moran's I statistic allows us to identify hot and cold areas in the city, which correspond to areas of statistically significant high and low concentration of accidents.
-Most importantly, it allows us to identify locations of high concentration of accidents in low concentration areas.
+Local Moran's I statistic allows us to identify hot and cold areas in the city which correspond to areas of statistically significant high and low concentration of accidents.
+Most importantly it allows us to identify locations of high concentration of accidents in low concentration areas.
 Studying these locations can be even more important than hot areas and are considered spatial outliers.

-The following map shows the hot (HH) and cold (LL) areas, together with the spatial outliers (HL and LH) with a significance level of 0.05.
+The following map shows the hot (HH) and cold (LL) areas together with the spatial outliers (HL and LH) with a significance level of 0.05.
 We identified six cells with a high concentration of accidents in low concentration areas.
 These are classified as HL (High-Low).
-Now, what is different in these cells with regards to their surrounding cells?
+Now what is different in these cells with regards to their surrounding cells?

 We first analyzed the urban characteristics of these cells.
-In most cases, they correspond to locations with large roundabouts or complex road systems as can be seen in the maps below.
+In most cases they correspond to locations with large roundabouts or complex road systems as can be seen in the maps below.

 We also looked at the characteristics of accidents in these areas compared to the rest of the city and found some interesting differences:

-In order to study the impact of other factors such as human mobility and traffic signalling, we can train a predictive model to predict the annual number of accidents per cell.
+In order to study the impact of other factors such as human mobility and traffic signalling we can train a predictive model to predict the annual number of accidents per cell.
 Note we are focusing now on the annual number of accidents to identify factors that affect accidents.
 This information will be very valuable to define dynamic hotspots as a further step.

 The first step is to transform all the data we want to use to the Vodafone 250x250m cell grid we set as base geographic support.

 Points and area related variables are easily transformed by aggregating.
-However, the working population is provided in a 100x100m cell grid which does not fit into the 250x250m cell grid.
-In order to transform this data, we used areal interpolation which can be automatically achieved using the data enrichment functionality of CARTOframes.
+However the working population is provided in a 100x100m cell grid which does not fit into the 250x250m cell grid.
+In order to transform this data we used areal interpolation which can be automatically achieved using the data enrichment functionality of CARTOframes.

 Note that other data preparation steps were performed and we have only focused on the purely spatial aspects.

-Apart from the enriched data, we created new features based on the knowledge obtained throughout the analysis.
+Apart from the enriched data we created new features based on the knowledge obtained throughout the analysis.
 These features are:

 The main findings from this model are summarized on the SHAP summary plot below.
 We could highlight that accidents are highly influenced by:

 It is especially interesting to analyze the effect that distance to the geographic city center has.
-We can see how for cells with a mid-high Road Type Index value, as you get closer to the city center, the number of accidents increases.
-However, for cells with a low Road Type Index value, the effect of distance to the geographic city center is significantly weaker.
+We can see how for cells with a mid-high Road Type Index value as you get closer to the city center the number of accidents increases.
+However for cells with a low Road Type Index value the effect of distance to the geographic city center is significantly weaker.

-Finally, regarding model performance, we obtained an R2 score of 0.71.
+Finally regarding model performance we obtained an R2 score of 0.71.
 The following map shows the ground truth compared to the model's prediction.
 We can see that they look very similar when aggregating the results into intervals of accident intensity degrees.

-Road traffic injuries are among the ten leading causes of death worldwide and have a significant impact on the world's economy, affecting many public and private sectors.
-The study presented in this blog post shows that accidents are heavily influenced by space, time, and other factors such as age, type of vehicle, traffic, type of roads, and human mobility.
+Road traffic injuries are among the ten leading causes of death worldwide and have a significant impact on the world's economy affecting many public and private sectors.
+The study presented in this blog post shows that accidents are heavily influenced by space time and other factors such as age type of vehicle traffic type of roads and human mobility.
 These results call for further steps in which dynamic hotspots are identified so that this information can be used for better management of public and private resources.

 The effective identification of dynamic hotspots can be used in a number of use cases including allowing:

-WHO, W. (2013).
+WHO W. (2013).
 Global status report on road safety 2013: supporting a decade of action.

-Chen, S., Kuhn, M., Prettner, K., & Bloom, D. E. (2019).
+Chen S. Kuhn M. Prettner K. & Bloom D. E. (2019).
 The global macroeconomic burden of road injuries: estimates and projections for 166 countries.
-The Lancet Planetary Health, 3(9), e390-e398.
+The Lancet Planetary Health 3(9) e390-e398.

 Mobility and transport - European Commission.
-(2016, Oct 19).
+(2016 Oct 19).
 Socio-economic costs and the value of prevention.
 Retrieved from here

 CENTERS FOR DISEASE CONTROL AND PREVENTION; DIVISION OF UNINTENTIONAL INJURY PREVENTION.
-(2020, Nov 6).
+(2020 Nov 6).
 Cost Data and Prevention Policies.
 Retrieved from here

-García-Altés, A., & Pérez, K. (2007).
+García-Altés A. & Pérez K. (2007).
 The economic cost of road traffic crashes in an urban setting.
-Injury prevention, 13(1), 65-68.
+Injury prevention 13(1) 65-68.